JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 sco("eltype(my_matrix_π)")
 ```

-After knowing its types, one might be interested in array dimensions.
+After knowing its types, one might be interested in **array dimensions**.
 Julia has several functions to inspect array dimensions:

 * `length`: total number of elements